Angers Cathedral: The west front

 The west front clearly illustrates the three different periods of the construction of the cathedral.
 The lower portions are Romanesque, with thick walls, rounded arches, and a Romanesque portal and a central window.
-The towers on either side are Flamboyant Gothic, with rich decoration and a delicate dissymetery.
+The towers on either side are Flamboyant Gothic, with rich decoration and a delicate dissymmetry.
 The central tower is a work of Renaissance architecture, with classical influences, built between 1533 and 1537.

-The portal, much damaged and restored over the centuries, originally was protected by a porch. tympanum over the doorway represents Christ in majesty, and it is decorated the column-statues from the 12th century.
-The decorative ironwork on the doors dates to Romanesque period.
+The portal, much damaged and restored over the centuries, originally was protected by a porch.
+The tympanum over the doorway represents Christ in majesty, and it is decorated with column-statues from the 12th century.
+The decorative ironwork on the doors dates to the Romanesque period.
 Above the portal is a later gallery of sculptures depicting eight knights, who represent the companions of Saint Maurice, who joined him in his martyrdom.
 It was added in the 16th century.
 The originals were replaced with copies in 1909.